nikhilpattarwal/bot_frontend/README.md

 Deploying the Backend
 The backend can be hosted on platforms like Render or Vercel.
 Ensure that the WebSocket server and the GraphQL API are running and accessible from the frontend.

+## Latest Update (OFFLINE MODE)
+1. Added contextApi for getting online status using navigator.onLine.
+2. Used localStorage for adding offline coins.
+3. Maintaining total balance in local storage, used for conflicts, comparing latest and offline coins and database's coins.
+4. Syncing offline coins with database.
+5. A retry method for fetching coins if network error or any interruption.
+6. Updated UI for offline, online and syncing update.